 “We felt that almost everyone had a group name with the word ‘band’ in it and we wanted something different and inclusive,” said Tommy Rebel.
 “The Righteous appealed to us on several levels and we like the fact that it sets the bar high.
 You better bring it if you call yourself The Righteous.”

-Although the trio may be debuting a new record in the Austin music scene, they play around central Texas frequently.
+Although the trio may have recently debuted their new record in the Austin music scene, they play around central Texas frequently.
 In fact, each member has been creating and playing music for the majority of their lives.
 Naer comes to the Righteous with significant bass playing experience, primarily in the Beijing rock scene.
 She has toured all over Asia and the Chinese festival circuit with different music groups, and spent 12 years with famous Chinese singer songwriter Zang Tianshuo and the popular Chinese folk-rock band, Buyi.
 Rollie has been playing music since he was a teenager and has drummed in various rock bands throughout college and beyond.
-He describes his playing style as smooth and powerful and in total sync with the Naer’s driving rhythmic bass.
+He describes his playing style as smooth, powerful and in total sync with the Naer’s driving rhythmic bass.
 Together, the three members have melded into a rock power trio built on passion, musicianship and a desire to connect with their audience through music.

 Their new record “Renaissance Dude,” takes the listener through a sonic journey filled with electrifying guitar hooks, throbbing rhythms, great melodies and thought-provoking lyrics that touch on feelings of freedom, truth, love and acceptance.

 The band recorded the album under the guidance and expertise of the legendary Chris “Frenchie” Smith (best known for working with The Toadies, Jet and Santana) at Bubble Studio in Austin, Texas.
 With Frenchie mixing and producing the record and Alex Lyons mastering it, “Renaissance Dude” ebbs and flows from rock heavy anthems with intense guitar riffs to smooth ballads that showcase a softer side of the trio.